 The Dashboard currently includes data in priority areas that the State has identified as predictors of student success.
 These areas, called indicators, are based on state and local data.
 State-generated data is transmitted through five color-coded performance levels for each indicator and student group.
 LEAs can create additional indicators that reflect local data in areas most meaningful to the community.
 The Dashboard organizes this information in multiple ways to allow comparisons of current and past performance as well as comparisons of performance among student groups.

-Visit the California School Dashboard to learn how students and schools in San Mateo County are progressing.
+Visit the California School Dashboard to learn more about how students and schools in San Mateo County are progressing.

 Administrator, Systems for District Improvement